norabolig/SDCRE-NS/README.md

 Each shell can have independent satellite launch rates into it (assumed to arrive instantaneously).

 A fixed drag coefficient is used, but the A/M ratio can independently be assigned to satellites (and derelicts), large debris, and small debris.
+Drag lifetimes for eachs shell are calculated automatically, dependent on either the solar cycle (with an adjustable starting phase) or a fixed F10.7 cm flux.

 Quickstart
 ==========